Skip to content

 In late 2003, he reached for the skies again, and set up his second airline, Niki.

-He remained a consistent present in the F1 paddock, working as a commentator for German and Austrian broadcaster RTL.
+He remained a consistent presence in the F1 paddock, working as a commentator for German and Austrian broadcaster RTL.

 In September 2012, he was appointed non-executive chairman with Mercedes, starting his story here in Brackley.
 He would form a key part of our team's success through the early part of the F1 Hybrid era from 2014 until his death in 2019.